Keeping the Kibbutz: Background

-The project was filmed during the summer of 2007 on Kfar Giladi, where Crosbie was born, the film chronicles the difficult transition from the kibbutz's original socialist economy to a capitalist model characterized, among other things, by market-determined differential wages and the hiring of outside labourers.
-The directors interweave rare archival footage with the stories of four kibbutzniks who speak candidly about their feelings, their nostalgia for the past, and their hopes for the future.
+The project was filmed during the summer of 2007 in Kfar Giladi, where Crosbie was born, the film chronicles the difficult transition from the kibbutz's original socialist economy to a capitalist model characterized, among other things, by market-determined differential wages and the hiring of outside labourers.
+The directors interweave rare archival footage with the stories of four kibbutzniks who speak candidly about their feelings, their nostalgia, and their hopes for the future.

-According to Tessa Morgan, "the experience on the kibbutz represented a universal human desire to identify oneself through community.
-The question at the center of the story: what happens when that community changes?"
+According to Tessa Morgan, "The experience on the kibbutz represented a universal human desire to identify oneself through community.
+The question at the center of the story is: what happens when that community changes?"

 Themes

 University of Victoria professor and blogger, David Leach, has compared the film to other recent kibbutz documentaries in terms of the five stages of grief each appears to represent: whereas Degania: The First Kibbutz Fights Its Last Battle (2008) documents anger and bargaining, and Kibbutz (2005) depression, "[i]n Keeping the Kibbutz, we get to see kibbutzniks who have reached that fifth and final stage—who have accepted, however reluctantly, the changes that have overtaken their community but still look back with fondness and nostalgia at the unique communal society from which they all emerged."